locnnil/workshop/docs/tutorial/index.rst

 .. note::

-   If anything goes wrong at this point, see the :ref:`debugging guide <how_debug_issues_workshops>`.
+   If something goes wrong at this point, see the :ref:`debugging guide <how_debug_issues_workshops>`.

-After launch, you can see run-time :ref:`info <ref_workshop_info>`:
+After launching, you can see the run-time :ref:`info <ref_workshop_info>`:

 .. code-block:: console